adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 `Weak<T>` and `NonNull<T>` were not supported by the prior unstable arbitrary self tpes support, but they share the property that it may be desirable to implement method calls to `T` using them as self types.
-Unfortunately they also share the property that these types have many Rust methods.
+Unfortunately they also share the property that these types have many Rust methods using `self`, `&self` or `&mut self`.
 If we added to the set of Rust methods in future, we'd [shadow any such method calls](#method-shadowing).
 We can't implement `Receiver` for these types unless we come up with a policy that all subsequent additions to these types would instead be associated functions.